 Yes, capital murder cases may be appealed to the Nevada Supreme Court.
 If the Nevada Supreme Court cannot conclude beyond a reasonable doubt that the jury would still have imposed death despite a false aggravating circumstance, the Court is obligated to vacate the death sentence and order a new sentencing hearing.

 Is a jury ever obligated to impose the death penalty in a first-degree murder case in Nevada?

 Never.
 Even if the jury unanimously agrees that there are aggravating circumstances which outweigh the mitigating circumstances, the jury still has the discretion not to impose death.
 The jury is never obligated to order the death penalty.

-If you're facing "capital murder" charges, call our Las Vegas criminal defense attorneys at 702-DEFENSE (333-3673) for a free consultation.
-We'll do everything we can to resolve the case as favorably as possible.
+If you are facing "capital murder" charges, call our Las Vegas criminal defense attorneys at 702-DEFENSE (702-333-3673) for a free consultation.
+We will do everything we can to resolve the case as favorably as possible.

 We represent client throughout Nevada, including Las Vegas, Henderson, Washoe County, Reno, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight and Tonopah.

 For information on California Penal Code 190.2 PC | Special Circumstances Murder, go to our article on California Penal Code 190.2 PC | Special Circumstances Murder.